perhenrik90/csvtool/README.md

 The python scripts are standalone executables.

+- chopfile.py : split one csv file in many files.
 - exclude.py : exclude rows from file1 witch is not contained in file 2.
+- firstbigchar.py : converts big chars only to small ones with big at start
 - mergetwofirst.py : merge first and second column
-- firstbigchar.py : converts big chars only to small ones with big at start